kimjoar/ttm4165/Sammendrag.markdown

 * Resources are things or assets that organizations can buy or sell, build or destroy.
 Processes are the established patterns of work by which companies transform inputs into outputs of greater worth.
 Values determine the criteria by which organizations allocate their resources.
 * The Value Chain Evolution (VCE) theory assess whether a company has made the right organizational design decisions to compete successfully.
 * VCE's golden rule: Integrate to improve what is "not good enough" and out-source what is "more than good enough".
 Solving the hard problems allows firms to capture value.
 * Fire forutsetninger for økt grad av disruption:
   1. Idéutvikling.
 Incumbents frigjør ideer.
   2. Leverandører evne til å levere.
   3. Mobil, kompetent og tilgjengelig arbeidskraft.
   4. Tilgjengelig kapital.
+* Distinguishes between "low-end disruption" which targets customers who do not need the full performance valued by customers at the high-end of the market and "new-market disruption" which targets customers who have needs that were previously unserved by existing incumbents.
+* "Low-end disruption" occurs when the rate at which products improve exceeds the rate at which customers can adopt the new performance.
+* It is often entirely rational for incumbent companies to ignore disruptive innovations, since they compare so badly with existing technologies or products.
+* Most disruptive innovations will improve faster than what is demanded by mainstream customers, meaning that after some time disruptors should be able to attack established firms.

 ![Potensielle kundegrupper](potential-customer-groups.png)